7RU7H/Archive/Networks/Network-Theory/Network-Protocols/DNS.md

 These are used find specific hostname and IP addresses.

 DNS caching is used to store local copies of DNS records at various stages of the lookup process to improve performance.
 Browser have a separate DNS cache from  local DNS client.
-The  DNS record's cache lifespan is set by Domain Owner with the Time To Live (TTL) field of a DNS record.It is used to improve performance and reliablitity of DNS.
+The  DNS record's cache lifespan is set by Domain Owner with the Time To Live (TTL) field of a DNS record.It is used to improve performance and reliability of DNS.

 Record | Description
 --- | ---